Gravity (2013 film): Box office

 Gravity emerged as one of the most successful sci-fi films of all time, and the biggest box office hit of both Sandra Bullock and George Clooney's careers.
 It became the highest-grossing feature film in October history, surpassing the animated Puss in Boots and holding the record until 2019's Joker.
 Bullock's previous highest-grossing film was Speed ($350.2 million) while Clooney's benchmark was Ocean's Eleven ($450.6 million).

 Preliminary reports predicted the film would open with around $40 million in the US and Canada.
 The film earned $1.4 million from its Thursday night showings, and reached $17.5 million on Friday.
 Gravity topped the box office and broke the record held by Paranormal Activity 3 (2011) as the highest-earning October and autumn openings, grossing $55.8 million from 3,575 theaters.
+The film also surpassed Batman & Robin (1997) for having Clooney's highest opening weekend and The Heat for having Bullock's highest opening weekend respectively.
 80 percent of the film's opening weekend gross came from its 3D showings, which grossed $44.2 million from 3,150 theaters. $11.2 million—20 percent of the receipts—came from IMAX 3D showings, the highest percentage for a film opening of more than $50 million.
 The film stayed at number one at the box office during its second and third weekends.
 IMAX alone generated $34.7 million from 323 theaters, a record for IMAX opening in October.

 Gravity earned $27.4 million in its opening weekend overseas from 27 countries with $2.8 million from roughly 4,763 screens.
 Warner Bros. said the 3D showing "exceeded all expectations" and generated 70 percent of the opening grosses.
 In China, its second largest market, the film opened on November 19, 2013, and faced competition with The Hunger Games: Catching Fire which opened on November 21, 2013.
 At the end of the weekend Gravity emerged victorious, generating $35.76 million in six days.
 It opened at number one in the United Kingdom, taking £6.23 million over the first weekend of release, and remained there for the second week.
 The film's high notable openings were in Russia and the CIS ($8.1 million), Germany ($3.8 million), Australia ($3.2 million), Italy ($2.6 million) and Spain ($2.3 million).
 The film's largest markets outside North America were China ($71.2 million), the United Kingdom ($47 million) and France ($38.2 million).
 By February 17, 2014, the film had grossed $700 million worldwide.
 Gravity grossed $274,092,705 in North America and $449,100,000 in other countries, making a worldwide gross of $723,192,705—making it the eighth-highest-grossing film of 2013.
 Calculating in all expenses, Deadline Hollywood estimated that the film made a profit of $209.2 million.

 According to the tracking site Excipio, Gravity was one of the most copyright-infringed films of 2014 with over 29.3 million downloads via torrent sites.